cburudpakdee/linux/README.md

-try bamtofastq next for bam files
+try bamtofastq next for bam files. take new fastq files and plug into Alevin.
+Maybe????